SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 Best for: API-led strategies and Salesforce ecosystems.

-MuleSoft, owned by Salesforce, is a Gartner leader for full lifecycle API management.
+MuleSoft, owned by Salesforce, leads the Gartner Magic Quadrant for full lifecycle API management.
 Its SAP Connector supports:

 - RFC (Remote Function Calls)